Typically, there are two types of big festival.

 It’s technicolour nostalgia and it’s most vibrant.
 And despite I Heard A Rumour‘s hyper simple choreography being hysterical, nobody’s taking this more seriously than the gals themselves.
 Robert De Niro’s Waiting remains the strongest track in their back catalogue – all of a sudden, it’s 1984 and you’re wondering where you left your leg warmers.

 Mark Ronson never really came across as being a gobby DJ.
-He was also the softly spoken bezzie mate of Amy Winehouse, with a penchant for doing hip-hop extremely well despite being extremely Caucasian.
+He was always the softly spoken bezzie mate of Amy Winehouse, with a penchant for doing hip-hop extremely well despite being extremely Caucasian.

 But no, in fact, he is one of those shouty gobshites that repeatedly asks Beatyard if it’s ready (it is).
 Luckily, he makes up for it with his mixes.
 Impressively, he manages to mix Kanye’s Black Skinhead and Tame Impala’s Elephant for an intensity not yet seen over the weekend.
 Giggs’ Lock Doh also makes a welcome appearance on the setlist.